armin-pfaeffle/sass-autocompile/README.md

 // path to look for imported files [*]
 includePath: ../my-framework/scss/
 ```

  (*) For further information have a look at the [node-sass documentation](https://github.com/sass/node-sass).

+ The old parameter `compress: true / false` is still supported, although you should use `outputStyle` parameter.
+If you set `compress: true` output style will be set to `Compressed`.
+If you set `compress: false` output style is set to `Nested`.

 ### Examples